craftcms/docs/docs/4.x/extend/updating-plugins.md

 Most of the busywork is now done so you can continue addressing the breaking changes on the rest of this page.

+You can do the same thing with your custom modules by replacing `src` above with `modules`, or the path to wherever your custom modules live.

 ::: tip
 [PhpStorm](https://www.jetbrains.com/phpstorm/) does a great job of identifying and offering to fix type issues—consider using it if you aren’t already!
 :::